Our Review Process

 Below, we’ll preview some of the factors to consider when shopping for cat food in Canada and take an in-depth look at our top 10 favorite brands of dry cat food in Canada.

-At A Glance: Best Dry Cat Food To Buy In Canada
+At a Glance: Best Dry Cat Food to Buy in Canada

 Want a quick look at the best cat foods reviewed in this article?
 In the comparison table below, we’ve highlighted some of the most important features of each product.
 You’ll find more detailed information about each product later in the article.